 In January 2022, Hero invested more than Rs.
 420 Cr. in electric vehicle (EV) start-up Ather Energy to expand its EV business.

-A much-diversified e-bikes catalogue and providing budget electric two-wheelers among peers also give them an edge over the competition.
+A much-diversified e-bikes catalog and budget electric two-wheelers among peers also give them an edge over the competition.

 #4.
 TATA ELXSI